History of Chinese Britons

 Chinese immigrants to the United Kingdom currently has more than 400,000, around 0.7% of the United Kingdom population.

+17th century

 The first notable Chinese known to visit Britain was Michael Alphonsius Shen Fu-tsung in 1687, who travelled to Europe with a Belgian Jesuit Father Philippe Couplet.
 Shen helped to translate Chinese works at the Bodleian Library, University of Oxford.
 He and Couplet left in 1688.